 “Considering the interagency nature of wildland fire management, it just makes good sense to have a common strategy for the thoughtful examination of new and evolving technologies to enhance the safety and efficiency,” said Art Hinaman, assistant director for aviation of the Forest Service Fire and Aviation Management.
 “Today’s demonstration brings us one step closer to increasing aerial support to our firefighters.”

 “The unmanned K-MAX has a proven track record of being able to provide 24/7 support, assisting those on the ground in accomplishing their missions,” said Dan Spoor, vice president and general manager of aviation and unmanned systems at Lockheed Martin’s Mission Systems and Training business.
 “Unmanned K-MAX’s insertion into firefighting operations offers fire suppression, aerial support and potential crew extraction to reduce risk to ground firefighters and aircrews.”

 For more than 80 years, manned aircraft have provided important support to firefighters during wildfire suppression operations.
 However, there are limitations to the level of support manned aircraft can provide during diminished visibility or at night.
 Therefore, in December 2014, Interior and the Forest Service launched their joint Unmanned Aircraft Technology Demonstration Strategy to evaluate the use of optionally piloted helicopters to better support wildland firefighters when conditions preclude the ability of manned aviation.
 Today's demonstration is a part of that interagency strategy.

-###